Tak to leciało!

-Tak to leciało!
-(It was sung this way!) is the Polish version of Don't Forget the Lyrics!.
+Tak to leciało! (translating to It was sung this way! or That’s the way it was sung!) is the Polish version of the Don't Forget the Lyrics! franchise.
 The show debuted on March 9, 2008 on TVP2.
-Formerly it was hosted by singer Maciej Miecznikowski but for the revival series he was replaced by Sławomir Zapała (assisted by Magdalena “Kajra” Kajrowicz).
-The grand prize on the show is 100,000 złotys (formerly 150,000).
+Maciej Miecznikowski served as the host during the original run; the revival series was hosted primarily by Sławomir Zapała and Magdalena “Kajra” Kajrowicz as his assistant, but they were later replaced by Kacper Kuszewski.
+The grand prize on the show is PLN 100,000 (formerly PLN 150,000).